twitocode/Tantalum/content/University/Year 1/CS 1JC3/Logic.md

 The study of the principles underlying sound reasoning
 - branch of math underlying mathematical reasing
 - branch of math underlying computing
+- *What is not sound reasoning*
+	- if i break wood i get 2  wood
+	-  So If i break a person, i get two persons

 A logic is a reasoning system with:
 1. A language with a **formal syntax** and **precise semantics.**